juanius67/eng270-dessert-glycemia/README.md

   Written by `--sensitivity` (this command will be described later) : A table with ±20 % perturbations of fat, fiber, and protein per dessert with resulting peaks/timings/iAUCs.
 This is essentially a *stress test* of the model, made to test if the simulator’s predictions remain meaningful even when inputs vary, highlighting which nutrients most strongly impact glycemia.

 * `build/env.json`
   Here lies the environment metadata : Python version, NumPy version, OS, etc. Moreso used for bookkeeping than anything else; having this ensures that anyone reproducing results knows exactly what environment was used.

 * `build/build.json`
   This the C backend build metadata : it is a compiler command and file hash of `src/model.c` for traceability.

-The artefacts above are the **only** artefacts used in the final report; every figure or table in the report is sourced from these directories.
+Except for the two json files created through AI-generated commands for bookkeeping and cross-referencing across devices, the artefacts above are the **only** artefacts used in the final report; every figure or table in the report is sourced from these directories.

 ### Report

 The final report is stored as:

-* `report/eng270-dessert-glycemia-report.pdf`
+* `report/Juan_Lucas_de_Oliveira-ENG-270_Project_Report.pdf`

 The report uses: